apache/incubator-taverna-site/content/documentation/web-service-developers/index.md

 For this reason, it is advised to avoid these features.

  - **Multiple WSDL imports.**
-   Taverna has only been tested on services that contain no more than one import of an additional WSDL file.
+   Taverna has only been tested on services that contain *no more than one* import of an additional WSDL file.
    For WSDLs that import more than one additional WSDL, particularly if that WSDL has a different service endpoint to the others,
      the behaviour of Taverna is currently unclear.
    Its expected that it will fail when invoking the Web service.
-   *This does not affect imports of schemas, which has been thoroughly tested and works as expected.*
+   *This does not affect import of schemas, which has been thoroughly tested and works as expected.*

  - **Multiple service endpoints.** For a given WSDL, Taverna currently only references the first service endpoint.
    If more than one exists, operations belonging to the second endpoint are expected to fail.

  - **Ambiguous type names.**
    In the unusual case that an operation requires inputs that contain identically named types
-      that belong to different namespaces, it is expected that Taverna should not have any problems.
+      belonging to different namespaces, it is expected that Taverna should not have any problems.
    However, because of the unusual nature of this it is untested and therefore not recommended.

 ###Situations currently known to fail